creachadair/keyfish/README.md

     ovary-heath-waist-zebra
     ```

+5. Copy the password for a record:

+    ```shell
+    % kf copy email
+    Passphrase: .........
+    ovary-heath-waist-zebra
+    ```

-5. Run a local web app to access the database:
+6. Run a local web app to access the database from a browser:

     ```shell
     % kf web -addr localhost:8422